John Hobday Awards in Arts Management

 - to generate future opportunities for professional growth

-- to contribute to your professional development, renewal and support of the arts
+- to contribute to the renewal and support of the arts towards a more equitable, diverse, and inclusive society.

 - The project rationale, including timeliness and suitability of the activity

-- The suitability of mentors involved, if any
+- The suitability of mentors involved, if applicable

 - The capacity and experience you and/or your mentor have to undertake the project

-Required documents – What you need to apply
+Required documents – What you need to submit

 - Schedule or time frame for the project